Lightstreamer/Lightstreamer-example-RaceTelemetry-adapter-java/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for Java Adapters since 5.1
+- Compatible with Lightstreamer SDK for Java In-Process Adapters since 7.3.
+- For a version of this example compatible with Lightstreamer SDK for Java Adapters version 6.0, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-RaceTelemetry-adapter-java/tree/pre_mvn).